 In this tutorial, we are going to explain the collider components and how to use them with the mesh component and the rigidbody component.
-The colldier components provide simple collision shapes for your entities.
-I would also recommend seeing the Entity Components - Components Panel (up to Engine Version 5.4) or Entity Components - Components Panel (from Engine Version 5.5) documentation to understand or look up what the specific attributes do.
+The Collider components provide simple collision shapes for your entities.
+It is also recommended to read the Entity Components documentation to understand or look up what the specific attributes do.

 To get started with the collider components we need to add a rigidbody component and a mesh component first.
 So create an entity and add those two components to it, select any geometry you want to have.
 In this case, we are going to take the cylinder mesh and are working in the Rolling Ball template.

-Now you can see that the collider of the entity changed to whatever collider you selected, in my case I choose the box collider.
-The collider component exposes several properties to specify the physical behavior of it.
+Now you can see that the collider of the entity changed to whatever collider you selected, in this case we chose the Box Collider.
+The Collider component exposes several properties to specify its physical behavior.
 You can change the mass and surface type of the object and also register this collider to send events to C++ or Schematyc, if a collision happened.
 Play around with the attributes and see how the entity behaves.

 An entity can have multiple colliders, so we can add another one to the entity and change the Transformation attribute of the Collider component to rotate it or move it around.
 The position of the component is relative to the entity's origin: